Notification

 • If you get a strike on an active live stream or archived live stream, your live stream access may be disabled.
 Learn about live stream restrictions.

-• If you get 3 strikes, your YouTube channel will be terminated.
+• If you get 3 strikes, your YouTube channel is subject to termination.

 • Deleting videos will not clear your strikes.
 Learn how to resolve copyright strikes or appeal Community Guidelines strikes.